Male breast cancer

 worldwide every year.
 Its incidence rates in males vs. females are, respectively, 0.4 and 66.7 per 100,000 person-years (person-years is the number of new cases divided by the product of the relevant population's size multiplied by the average number of years of observation, i.e. new cases ÷ [population × years]).
-The worldwide incidences of male as well as female breast cancers have been increasing over the last few decades.
-Currently, one of every 800 men are estimated to develop this cancer during their lifetimes.
+The worldwide incidences of male as well as female breast cancers have been increasing since the late 20th century.
+As of 2018, one of every 800 men were estimated to develop this cancer during their lifetimes.

 Because it has a far lower incidence in males and because large-scale breast cancer studies have routinely excluded males, current knowledge of male breast cancer is far less than female breast cancer and often rests on small, retrospective, single-center studies.
 Consequently, the majority of strategies for evaluating and treating MBC have been adopted from those used for female breast cancer.
 However, MBC appears to have some features that warrant clinical approaches differing from those for female breast cancer.
 Features of male breast cancers that differ from those in females include variations in their presentations, associations with other diseases, associations with non-medical predisposing conditions, expressions of key breast cancer-related hormones, causes (including frequency and forms of genetic alterations), tumor types, and treatments.